pydmt.builders package

 This is a module that will install OS packages for you.

-class pydmt.builders.apt.BuilderApt(source: str, target: str, packages: List[str], packages_remove: List[str])[source]
+class pydmt.builders.apt.BuilderApt(source: str, target: str, packages: list[str], packages_remove: list[str])[source]

 Bases: OneSourceOneTarget